siruguri/cptii/README.md

   Make sure you turn on bucket hosting on the bucket for Paperclip to work.

+* To automatically filter services down to the ones relevant to the network, add an environment variable called `NETWORK_NAME`.
+Create a `TaxonomyNode` whose `node_name` value is the same as this variable.

 # Friends

 For demo purposes, you can run `rake db:seed:make_students` to create some students.
 There should already be a school in the database for this to work.